Serbo-Croatian: Grammar

 Like most Slavic languages, there are mostly three genders for nouns: masculine, feminine, and neuter, a distinction which is still present even in the plural (unlike Russian and, in part, the Čakavian dialect).
 They also have two numbers: singular and plural.
 However, some consider there to be three numbers (paucal or dual, too), since (still preserved in closely related Slovene) after two (dva, dvije/dve), three (tri) and four (četiri), and all numbers ending in them (e.g. twenty-two, ninety-three, one hundred four, but not twelve through fourteen) the genitive singular is used, and after all other numbers five (pet) and up, the genitive plural is used.
-(The number one [jedan] is treated as an adjective.)
-Adjectives are placed in front of the noun they modify and must agree in both case and number with it.
+(The number one jedan is treated as an adjective.)
+Adjectives are placed in front of the noun they modify and must agree with it in both case and number.

 There are seven tenses for verbs: past, present, future, exact future, aorist, imperfect, and pluperfect; and three moods: indicative, imperative, and conditional.
 However, the latter three tenses are typically used only in Shtokavian writing, and the time sequence of the exact future is more commonly formed through an alternative construction.

 In addition, like most Slavic languages, the Shtokavian verb also has one of two aspects: perfective or imperfective.
 Most verbs come in pairs, with the perfective verb being created out of the imperfective by adding a prefix or making a stem change.
 The imperfective aspect typically indicates that the action is unfinished, in progress, or repetitive; while the perfective aspect typically denotes that the action was completed, instantaneous, or of limited duration.
 Some Štokavian tenses (namely, aorist and imperfect) favor a particular aspect (but they are rarer or absent in Čakavian and Kajkavian).
 Actually, aspects "compensate" for the relative lack of tenses, because verbal aspect determines whether the act is completed or in progress in the referred time.